D&D 5e - Questionable Arcana - Mundane and Magical Makings: An Alternative Crafting System for 5th Edition

 For mundane items, the crafting materials can be acquired anywhere adventuring gear can be purchased.
 The standard price of materials is 50% of the value of the final item.
 Discounts to material costs can be obtained by making deals with local guilds and suppliers.
 These discounts are assessed at the DM's discretion.

-Magical effects are added to items by imbuing gemstones with magical essence.
+Magical effects are added to items by using gemstones to imbue the items with magical essence.
 The gemstones required and method of imbuing are determined by the crafting recipe.
-The spells required in the imbuing process are also determined by the crafting instructions, which is ultimately designed by the DM.
+The spells required in the imbuing process are also determined by the crafting instructions, all of which are ultimately designed by the DM.

-Any materials required beyond the gemstone must be crafted at full cost.
-The final combined cost of a magical item is set by the DM, but should be a product of the item's rarity.
+Any materials required beyond the gemstones must be crafted at full cost.
+The final combined cost of a magical item is set by the DM, but should be derived from the item's rarity.

 The item rarity table can be found in the Dungeon Master's Guide on page 129, but I've included it here as well:

 Detailed examples of the cost structure can be found in Requirement 4: Instructions.

 At a basic level, the means of production for any crafting process are the crafting tools (with or without proficiency) and a crafting location.
 Most crafting projects do not require a location, but all can benefit from the use of a crafting location.
 Crafting locations confer a standard bonus detailed by the table below, but at the DM's discretion players can find, construct, or utilize inferior/superior crafting locations capable of granting a greater bonus.